-This policy covers the collection and treatment of the information Metigy gathers when you are using or accessing any of the content or activations created by this service.
+Our policy covers the collection and treatment of the information Metigy gathers when you are using or accessing any of part of the Metigy platform.
 This policy also covers the treatment of information shared with business partners and business clients.

 This policy does not apply to the practices of other business that Metigy does not own or control, including websites, services and applications (“Third party Services”) such as Facebook and Twitter.
 We make every effort to review our partner’s policies and ensure they meet with our own policies on information handling.

-In this policy, the term “personal information” has the same meaning as in the Act.
+The term “personal information” has the same meaning as in the Act.
 Generally, it is information that can be used to personally identify you.
 The may include - but is not limited to - your name, gender, age, postcode and any contact information including phone, email and externally connected networks such as Facebook and Twitter required for fulfillment of an activity.
-This information is used to help us understand who is using our systems and to help us provide more relevant, targeted content.
+This information is used to help us understand who is using our systems and to help us provide more relevant targeted content.

 If you do not provide us with any personally identifiable information, you are treated as an anonymous user until you decide to disclose any information either directly or through a 3rd party such as Twitter or Facebook.

 Cookies and other types of storage and tracking technology are pieces of information that are stored to your computer or device when you access a website.
 They are stored by your browser in a manner relevant for each website and you have complete control over these settings.

 Most browsers have an option to turn off the cookie feature, which will prevent it from it accepting any cookie as well as (browser software specific) allowing the control of cookies per site.
 Cookies are automatically set to expire 1 year after creation if you do not revisit the site.